 Slippage depends on pool liquidity.
 If you try another DEX instead, you’ll find other pools with hopefully lower slippage.
 Maybe there’s a bid-ask spread in your favor to compensate.

 You can find liquid DEXs on explorers like DeFiLlama or DappRadar.
 CoinMarketCap shows where most volume comes from.
-Click here to learn more about Liquid DEXs
+Click here to learn more about DEXs

 Or you can wait a few days until markets stabilize.